nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * Parameters can be in any order.<br>
   e.g. if the command specifies `q/QUESTION a/ANSWER, a/ANSWER q/QUESTION` is also acceptable.

+* Items in angle brackets are either/or options.
+Each option is delineated by a | . e.g <success|reviewed> can be used as success or reviewed but not both.

 </div>